-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £25,600 (Year ended 31/01/2020: £31,900), based on approximately 5% of normalised net loss before tax.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £31,900, based on 5% of loss before tax.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.